 After the hectic ride of 2015 (see photos and timeline), the following year saw GCCM start what have become some of the cornerstones of its holistic approach: the Laudato Si’ Animators formation program, Season of Creation celebrations, prophetic initiatives, such as the fossil fuel divestment campaign, and creative projects that raise awareness about Laudato Si’, such as the providential screening of a Pope video to three million World Youth Day pilgrims at Krakow.

 Taking Transformative Action

 In subsequent years, the movement has continued to expand throughout the globe through a growing number of Laudato Si’ Animators, Circles, Chapters and Member Organizations, all of which continue to drive transformative action to care for our common home.
-That was accompanied by the setup of a formal legal entity and Board in 2017, following a planning meeting in Assisi with the Secretariat and Steering Committee (which included a new encounter with the Pope).
+In terms of the movement’s structures, the Steering Committee evolved to have co-chairs, Marianne Comfort (Sisters of Mercy) and Christina Leaño, and a formal legal entity and Board of Directors were set up in 2017, chaired by Amy Woolam Echeverria (Columban Missionaries), following a planning meeting in Assisi with all GCCM bodies (which included a new encounter with the Pope).
 Soon after, the Secretariat’s main office was relocated to Rome to better serve the Church to “live Laudato Si’” by deepening the collaboration with the Vatican and Rome-based Catholic organizations.
 And in 2019, GCCM established an Episcopal Advisory Council with cardinals from different continents who have been accompanying the movement in its journey.